ergoplatform/ergodocs/docs/ef/ef-treasury.md

 - 160,000 SPF was donated to the [Sigmanauts](sigmanauts.md) Treasury
 - Totaling 1,622,000 SPF

 /// details | The Ergo Foundations Future
      {type: info, open: true}
-Please see [this section](ergo-foundation.md#the-ergo-foundations-future) for more information on the long-term goals of The Foundation.
+Please see [this page](ef-future.md) for more information on the long-term goals of The Foundation.
 ///

 ## Votings

 The Ergo Foundation members and officers discuss proposals before putting them to a formal vote on the ergoforum, passed with a majority of voting members.

 Before voting on spending treasury funds, we will approach the [Good Whale Fund](https://ergoplatform.org/en/blog/2021-11-02-good-whales-grant-fund/), [DarkFund0](https://www.ergoforum.org/t/darkfund0-zk-fund-for-privacy-applications/398), or suggest creating a [Raffle](https://ergoraffle.com/) if appropriate.

-Foundation votes this year have mostly been related to exchanges, market-makers, banks, and grant requests.
+Foundation votes this year are usually related to our internal structures, exchanges, market-makers, banks, and grant requests.

 - (Dec 23) Transfer of all or Part of Treasury to New Multi-sig
 - (Oct 23) Pay raise for anon-br